+Two hours lecture, three hours laboratory.
 An intergenerational approach to healthy aging with an emphasis in the physiological, psychological, and sociological aspects.
 Application of wellness activities, fitness modalities and health lectures.
 Hands-on experience with a diverse population, including older adults, veterans and the disabled.
 An interdisciplinary approach will be emphasized.
-SPED 54 PRINCIPLES OF THERAPEUTIC EXERCISE 4 Units Formerly: ALAP 102 Three hours lecture, three hours laboratory.
+SPED 54 PRINCIPLES OF THERAPEUTIC EXERCISE 4 Units Three hours lecture, three hours laboratory.
 Designed to provide the fitness professional the basic skills necessary to execute a therapeutic exercise program.
-SPED 55 GERIATRIC FITNESS CONCEPTS 3 Units Formerly: ALAP 103 Two hours lecture, three hours laboratory.
+SPED 55 GERIATRIC FITNESS CONCEPTS 3 Units Two hours lecture, three hours laboratory.
 Designed to provide the adaptive fitness professional the knowledge necessary to work with older adults and the disabled within the psycho-motor domain.
-SPED 56 FUNCTIONAL ASPECTS 3 Units OF ADAPTIVE FITNESS Two hours lecture, three hours laboratory.
+SPED 56 FUNCTIONAL ASPECTS OF ADAPTIVE FITNESS Two hours lecture, three hours laboratory.
 Designed to provide the student with the fundamentals and principles of adaptive fitness.
 Student will learn to measure and evaluate the current fitness level of physical fitness via various field-based assessment tools.
 Students will learn functional activities used to improve activities of daily living.
-Students will develop understanding and skills needed for proper implementation of adaptive fitness education such as range of motion, transfers, and wheelchair management WORKING WITH SPECIAL POPULATIONS SPED 57 3 Units Two hours lecture, three hours laboratory.
+Students will develop understanding and skills needed for proper implementation of adaptive fitness education such as range of motion, transfers, and wheelchair management SPED 57 WORKING WITH SPECIAL POPULATIONS 3 Units Two hours lecture, three hours laboratory.
 Designed to develop effective techniques to meet the learning style of the atypical learner.
 Focus will be to provide student with skills and strategies to work with special populations.
 Application of principles through hands-on experience and internships.
-SPED 59 SELECTED TOPICS IN SPECIAL EDUCATION 2 Units Two hours lecture.
-May be repeated two times for credit.
+SPED 59 SELECTED TOPICS IN SPECIAL EDUCATION May be taken two times for credit.

 Exploring the field of rehabilitation and special education, including a survey of upper division course work and graduate level degrees.
 An introduction to the variety of careers working with special populations in a variety of settings, including education, industry and non-profit organizations.
 Course will include a forum of guest speakers, field practicum and research project.

-SPED 61 INTRODUCTION TO DISABILITIES
+SPED 61 INTRODUCTION TO DISABILITIES 4 Units Advisory: Eligibility for ENGL 1A.

-4 Units

-4 Units

-4 Units

-Advisory: Eligibility for ENGL 1A

 Four hours lecture.
-Not repeatable.

-An overview of all major categories and characteristics of disabilities encountered in schools or clinical settings.
-Physical, Sensory, Developmental and Learning Disabilities will be discussed.
-Experiential aspects of disabilities from the perspectives of disabled individuals will be explored through readings and quest speakers.
-Emphasis will be placed on recognition of strengths and abilities to provide strategies for instruction and accommodations.
-SPED 62 PSYCHOLOGICAL ASPECTS OF DISABILITY 4 Units Four hours lecture.
-Not repeatable.
+Overview of all major categories and characteristics of disabilities.
+Physical, Sensory, Developmental and Learning Disabilities discussed.
+Cultural/experiential aspects of disabilities from the perspectives of disabled individuals explored through readings and guest speakers.
+Contrasts disabled with non-disabled culture including cross-cultural perspectives of the disabled experience.
+Emphasis placed on recognition of strengths and abilities to provide strategies for instruction and accommodations.
+SPED 62 PSYCHOLOGICAL ASPECTS 4 Units OF DISABILITY Four hours lecture.

 Psychological aspects of disability, including psychosocial, cultural, and physical considerations of disability and illness.

-LEARNING DISABILITIES SPED 63
+SPED 63 LEARNING DISABILITIES 4 Units

-Four hours lecture
+Four hours lecture.

-Focuses on the field of learning handicapped in terms of function and dysfunction of the information processing system for learning, and theories and practices that have influenced the field.
-Observable characteristics and indicators of system dysfunction will be examined.
+Focuses on the field of learning disabilities in terms of function of the information processing system for learning theories and practices that have influenced the field.
+Explores best practices for effective instruction for people with learning disabilities.

 SPED 64 DISABILITY & THE LAW 4 Units

 Four hours lecture.

 Legal rights of the disabled, beginning with historical roots of the disability movement in the United States.
 Earliest to current legislation governing access to education, employment, public and private facilities.
 Legal definitions of disability.
-Brings student up to the present with federal, state and local legal mandates and explores in detail the Americans With Disabilities Act, Individuals with Disabilities Act and California Special Education Law using case studies and current actions in the court system.
-SPED 65 FUNDAMENTALS OF ATTENTION DEFICIT DISORDERS Prerequisite: Eligibility for ENGL 1A Four hours lecture.
+Brings student up to the present with federal, state and local legal mandates and local legal mandates and the Americans With Disabilities Act, Individuals with Disabilities Act and California Special Education Law using case studies and current actions in the court system.
+SPED 65 FUNDAMENTALS OF ATTENTION 4 Units DEFICIT DISORDERS Prerequisite: Eligibility for ENGL 1A.

 An overview of attention deficit disorders, subtypes, presenting symptoms, interventions, teaching strategies and educational and legal ramifications.
 Intended for educators and parents.
 SPED 66 DISABILITY & TECHNOLOGY ACCESS 4 Units Four hours lecture.
-Philosophy, legal requirements, design and use of accessible technology.
-SPED 67 ADAPTIVE FITNESS DIRECTED STUDY SPED 67X SPED 67Y Three hours laboratory for each unit of credit.
-May be taken six times for credit.